 Our Xian itinerary is a plan that looks better on paper than in practice.
 Flying in and out on the same day left no room for error in this former capital city of China.
 A city with over 3,000 years of history, it is the eastern end of the ancient Silk Road.
 Our Xian itinerary allowed for the three highlights that we pre-selected: the ancient city wall, the Giant Wild Goose Pagoda, and the army of the Terracotta Warriors of the Qin Dynasty.

 While it worked for us, the itinerary featured here is quite rushed.
-We couldn’t have done it oun our own.
-We recommend Viator.
+We couldn’t have done it on our own.

 Our Xi’an Itinerary

 Table of contents

 - 2 Xian Itinerary First Stop: City Wall

 - 3 Xian Itinerary Second Stop: Giant Wild Goose Pagoda